 The EBRD’s expansion into the SEMED region began in May 2011 in the aftermath of the Arab uprising.

-Under the Deauville Partnership, the G8 countries announced their backing to countries witnessing dramatic political change and requested the EBRD’s support, describing it as a “unique instrument” in its work in “central and eastern European countries engaged in the same dynamics”.
+Under the Deauville Partnership, the G8 countries announced their backing of countries that were witnessing dramatic political change and requested the EBRD’s support, describing it as a “unique instrument” in its work in “central and eastern European countries engaged in the same dynamics.”

 “The changes underway in the Middle East and North Africa are historic and have the potential to open the door to the kind of transformation that occurred in central and eastern Europe after the fall of the Berlin Wall,” the G8 declared in its statement on the “Arab Spring” approved at Deauville in May 2011.

 The EBRD responded swiftly to this call from the international community to become part of the SEMED region’s transition to a more efficient and sustainable market economy.

 The EBRD’s shareholders agreed on 30 September 2011 to extend the geographical mandate to the southern and eastern Mediterranean.
-Donors to the EBRD, including the European Union and contributors to the SEMED Multi-Donor Account, supported the first phase of the EBRD’s involvement in the new region through technical cooperation activities in preparation for investment projects.
+Donors to the EBRD, including the European Union (EU) and contributors to the SEMED Multi-Donor Account, supported the first phase of the EBRD’s involvement in the new region through technical cooperation activities in preparation for investment projects.

 During this early period of engagement, the EBRD also staged successful conferences under its Transition to Transition (T2T) Initiative, a forum that provided for an exchange of knowledge and experiences between the SEMED region and countries where the EBRD had already been investing for many years.

 In 2012, the EBRD’s shareholders approved the creation of a €1 billion special fund to launch investments in the four countries before it started using its own capital.

 Lebanon joined the EBRD as a shareholder in July 2017 and became a country of operations in September of the same year.